ngayulo/ngayulo.github.io/index.md

 <img class="profile-picture" src="/images/headshot22sq.jpg" width="200px"/>

-I am an incoming PhD student of Applied Mathematics at the University of Washington.
+I am a PhD student of Applied Mathematics at the University of Washington.
 I am interested in the analysis of high dimensional data and structures, with applications in the theory and development of machine learning algorithms.
 I graduated with my Bachelor of Arts in Math and Computer Science at Macaualy Honors College at Hunter College CUNY.
 Preciously, I have worked on understanding neural representations in artifiicial neural networks and the biological brain.

 ## Contact
 Please email me at nylo3@uw.edu